SEARCH UNIVERSITY LIBRARIES WEBSITE

 As a graduate of Western Reserve University (now Case Western Reserve University) with degrees in Architecture (B.A.) and Art and Art History (M.A.), Patterson exhibited his great commitment to architectural education.
 In 1961, Patterson, with the help of numerous colleagues, established the architectural honorary chapter, Tau Sigma Delta, at KSU.
 In addition, in 1973, Patterson, along with Professor Ron Roskins, founded the National Leaders Honor Society, an organization honoring the top 20% of architecture graduates across the United States.
 Patterson died in 2009.

 Scope and Content

 The main focus of the papers and its topical concentration is the events and administrative result of the May 4, 1970 Kent State shootings.
-Included are professional and personal correspondence, Faculty Senate materials, and reports.
+Included are professional and personal correspondence; University Faculty Senate minutes, resolutions, and supporting documents; and assorted printed matter and reports.

 Folder -- Contents